ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 MBC has no records of Columbine Duskywing, though a few searches have been made.

-As Benner (2010) points out, the most likely location for this species today is the same as that mentioned by Scudder one hundred years ago: “the top of the Holyoke Range.”
+As Benner (2010) points out, the most likely locations for this species today are those where Sprague found it one hundred years ago: “the top of the Holyoke Range.”
 The species occurs just south of Massachusetts in Canaan, Connecticut, in a limestone quarry area, and the trap-rock ridge habitat there also extends into Massachusetts in the Holyoke Range.

 Broods and Flight Period